flox/flox-bash/flox.1.md

 # FLOX COMMANDS

-Flox commands are grouped into categories pertaining to developer environments, profile management, and administration.
+flox commands are grouped into categories pertaining to developer environments, profile management, and administration.

 ## Profile management